element-hq/element-android/docs/pull_request.md

 ##### Gradle wrapper

-`Update Gradle Wrapper` is a tool which can create PR tu upgrade our gradle.properties file.
+`Update Gradle Wrapper` is a tool which can create PR to upgrade our gradle.properties file.
 Review such PR is the same recipe than for PR from Dependabot

 ##### Sync analytics plan

-This tools import any update in the analytics plan.
+This tools imports any update in the analytics plan.
 See instruction in the PR itself to handle it.
 More info can be found in the file [analytics.md]

 ## Reviewing PR